chen-yang-yuan/mcDETECT/tutorial/tutorial.md

-Next, we apply a spatial clustering approach, `SpaGCN`, on this spot-level gene expression data for spatial domain detection.
+Next, we apply a spatial clustering approach, `SpaGCN`, on this anndata object for spatial domain detection.
 For more details check its [GitHub page](https://github.com/jianhuupenn/SpaGCN/).

 ```python